Vincent-LAMBERT/microrepXR/README.md

 In Unity, create an empty object.
 Then, go to the `µRepXR > Scripts` folder in the `Project` tab and drag and drop the `Representation.cs` script in the `Inspector` of your new empty object.
 As you can see, there is a new GUI with two elements: a handedness and a list of `VisualCues`.

 The handedness allows you to create a representation for the left OR the right hand.
 It is as simple as that.
 The list of `VisualCues` allows you to pick your previously created visual cue prefabs and associate them to a placeholder.
 Click on the `+` button and you will see a `None (Game Object)` box in which you can drag and drop a visual cue prefab.
-Then, you can decide if this visual cue should be `Always visible on a specific finger`, `Visible on two fingers that are joined` or `Visible between two fingers that are NOT joined`.
-Depending on the chosen configuration, the ChoiceBox widgets will slightly change to precise the exact location, e.g. the `Tip`of the `Index` finger.
+Then, you can decide where to *place* it and slightly change the transform with relative position and rotation properties.
+You can also specify the conditions to hide the prefab if it is relevant in your application.

 <div style="text-align: center;">
     <img src="./Documentation/Images/unity_representation.png" alt="Inspector representation screenshot" width="350"/>